 All of our children have an English, Close Reading and dedicated independent reading lesson every day.
 English is taught in mixed ability groups but extra support and small group work is also provided for those who need it.
-Recent Government Funding has allowed for extra English lessons for some Less Able/Disadvantaged children, this is provided weekly online via 'Action Tutoring'.
+Recent Government Funding allowed for extra English lessons for some Less Able/Disadvantaged children, this is provided weekly online via 'Action Tutoring' in 2020/21.

 Reading- Children complete a STAR reader test each term, which assesses their reading comprehension , they then choose an Accelerated Reading reading book which is suitable for their level of ability.
 The efforts of children who read on a regular basis are recognised with certificates and prizes.
-In addition to this, children also have access to online reading texts via a platform- myON.
-Your child will be shown how to use this is school but please email your class teacher with any queries.
+Children enjoy hearing a Class Reader read by their teacher 4 times a week.
+Each child has their own copy of a carefully selected book , the themes and authors include a wide range of diversity and cultures.

 Reading -Parental Support

 We ask parents to hear their child read at home and this support is vital.
 Older children can read independently but they may wish to discuss the chapter they have read with you or ask for help with unknown words or explanation of the text.

 Please hear your child read for about 10-15 minutes each evening or at least 4 evenings a week.
 Try to choose somewhere quiet away from the television.
 Some children like to read in bed before they go to sleep.
 Praise your child and encourage them.
 Some children may like you to read the book to them first to make them feel more confident.
 When the child finishes the book, then they can change it.
 We will show them where they can do that.

 Each child will also be given a Home Learning Diary.
 Please write the title of the book in here and the date the child reads it, there is also a space for your comment.
 Each week a member of staff will collect the Diary in to read any comments from home, write comments back and give Learning Points for good effort.
 This Diary is vital for Home/School communication of home reading.